-- Borrows novels (over 40 per cent of all loans) and is frustrated with wait times for popular titles and the older materials - Wants longer opening hours, particularly on weekends and evenings - Wants improved physical accessibility as well as quiet study spaces, programs for the elderly and materials in multiple formats - Wants comfortable furniture, designated quiet areas and improved aesthetics.
+- Over 55 years of age, visits monthly between 9am and 11am and primarily browses and collects reserved physical items. - Borrows novels (over 40 per cent of all loans) and is frustrated with wait times for popular titles and the - · Wants longer opening hours, particularly on weekends and evenings - · Wants improved physical accessibility as well as quiet study spaces, programs for the elderly and materials in multiple formats - · Wants comfortable furniture, designated quiet areas and improved aesthetics.